wavefrontHQ/docs/pages/doc/tracing_apdex.md

 ### Update the Application Configuration Page

 Follow these steps:

+{% include note.html content="Only users that have [super admin permissions](authorization.html#who-is-the-super-admin-user) can configure the threshold (T).
+If you don't have the permissions, you see the following message: **You don't have permission to update this page**."%}

 1. Click **Applications** > **Application Configurations**.
 You see a list of the applications that send trace data to Wavefront.
 1. Click on the application that has the services you want to configure.
 Now, you see a list of all the services in the application.